Budapestby VisitCity Guides

 Budget-friendly 100E airport shuttle offers convenient €5 rides to central Budapest

-Public Transport: Budapest's comprehensive network includes metros, trams, and buses.
-Single-ride tickets cost approximately 450 HUF (around $1.27), but consider multi-day passes for better value.
-Download the BudapestGO app to purchase tickets easily.
+Public Transport: Budapest has metros, trams, and buses that go everywhere.
+Single tickets cost about 450 HUF (around $1.27), but if you're taking multiple trips, get a day pass.
+Download the BudapestGO app to buy tickets on your phone.

 TypeCostBenefitsTips